 Any conversation around the Kerry constituency starts with the Healy-Rae brothers.
 They took a third of the vote last time, easily pulling two seats.
 The next generation won three seats in June’s local elections, all topping their respective polls, so the brand seems in rude good health.
 Education Minister Norma Foley seems well-placed to retain her seat, as does Sinn Fein’s Pa Daly.
 All eyes, thus, turn to Billy O’Shea, who is attempting to succeed the retiring Brendan Griffin and hold a seat for Fine Gael.

-That is not guaranteed at all, with challenges coming from Michael Cahill and Linda-Gordon Kennedy, who give the Fianna Fáil ticket a strong geographical spread in this most sprawling of constituencies.
+That is not guaranteed at all, with challenges coming from Michael Cahill and Linda-Gordon Kelleher, who give the Fianna Fáil ticket a strong geographical spread in this most sprawling of constituencies.
 There are a raft of independent and smaller party candidates, one may shoot into contention, but to be honest, your guess is as good as mine in this most inscrutable of constituencies.

 Cork North West - three seats

-Cork South West is probably the most predictable contest in the country.
+Cork North West is probably the most predictable contest in the country.
 Fianna Fáil and Fine Gael have shared the three seats here since its creation in 1981, but never before have both parties entered an election having both been in government.

 Are there enough anti-government votes to take a seat?